 Restrictions.
 A Reinsurance to Close ("RITC") generally is put in place after the third year of operations of a syndicate year of account.
 On successful conclusion of a RITC, any profit from the syndicate's operations for that year of account can be remitted by the managing agent to the syndicate's members.
 If the syndicate's managing agency concludes that an appropriate RITC cannot be determined or negotiated on commercially acceptable terms in respect of a particular underwriting year, it must determine that the underwriting year remain open and be placed into run-off.
-During this period, there cannot be a release of the Funds at Lloyd's of a member of that syndicate without the consent of Lloyd's and such consent will only be considered where the member has surplus Funds at Lloyd's over and above the capital requirement.
+During this period, there cannot be a release of the Funds at Lloyd's of a member of that syndicate without the consent of Lloyd's over and above the capital requirement.